thomasernste/h1b_statistics_data_engineering/README.md

 # Processing H1B Statistics from the US Office of Foreign Labor Certification Performance Data

-This repository contains a project that processes immigration data from the Office of Foreign Labor Certification Performance Data.
+This repository contains a project that processes immigration data from the Office of Foreign Labor Certification  (OFLC) Performance Data.
 The source code, written in Python 3, reads an input .txt file, processes and transforms the data in the file, and generates two output .txt files: one containing statistics for the top occupations among certified H1B applications and a second containing statistics for the top states where certified H1B applicants are working.

 # Input Dataset

-The original input dataset (h1b_input.txt, in the input directory) came from the Office of Foreign Labor Certification Performance Data.
+The original input dataset (h1b_input.txt, in the input directory) came from the OFLC Performance Data.
 It includes over 50 data fields for a sample of H1B immigration applications in the United States.
 The pertinent columns in the data include the case status of the applicant (whether or not their application was certified), the applicant's occupational category (their Standard Occupational Classification), and the state where they are working.

 # Libraries used